-Prior to joining FNC, Henry was at CNN from 2004-2011 where he served as the network's senior White House correspondent and a congressional correspondent.
-Additionally, he began his career working as a Senate correspondent at Roll Call for Pulitzer Prize-winning journalist Jack Anderson and later became a senior editor there.
-Henry also served as the chief political analyst for WMAL-AM (ABC) and a contributing editor at Washingtonian Magazine.
-Previously, he was a political analyst at C-SPAN and WUSA-TV (CBS 9).
+The recipient of numerous journalism honors, Henry began his career working as a Senate correspondent at Roll Call for Pulitzer Prize-winning journalist Jack Anderson and later became a senior editor at the publication.
+He also served as the chief political analyst for WMAL-AM (ABC) and a contributing editor at Washingtonian Magazine.
+Prior to joining FNC, Henry was at CNN from 2004-2011 where he served as the network's senior White House correspondent and congressional correspondent.
+He also served as a political analyst at C-SPAN and WUSA-TV (CBS).